A look at the design, market and legacy of Victorian pottery

 Minton majolica oak jug

-The blackberry plate below is a new version of this commonly reproduced plate.
+The blackberry plate below is a new version of this commonly reproduced plate from the Arsenal Pottery.
 It is actually a copy of one being made in Italy.
 Ironically the reproductions are of much better quality than the originals.

 Reproduction blackberry plate